ruby-gnome/ruby-gnome/clutter-gdk/README.md

 # Ruby/ClutterGTK

-Ruby/ClutterGDK is a Ruby binding of Clutter-GDK.
+Ruby/ClutterGDK is a Ruby binding of GDK specific API of Clutter.

 ## Requirements